 There are several American Indian Nations in close proximity to Casa Grande, and each offers exceptional gaming venues, shopping, rich history and culture as well as events.
-The Ak-Chin Indian Community houses the Ak-Chin Him Dak Eco-Museum, the first of its kind in America, where objects of the tribe’s history and culture are conserved and shared.
+The Ak-Chin Indian Community houses the Ak-Chin Him-Dak Eco-Museum, the first of its kind in America, where objects of the tribe’s history and culture are conserved and shared.

 Stories of the Gila River Community’s history and culture are told at the Huhugam Heritage Center, where historic and prehistoric records are archived.

-The lands of the Tohono O’Odham Nation are located within the Sonoran Desert in south central Arizona.
-The Tohono O’Odham Nation Cultural Center & Museum – located below the Baboquivari Mountain Range, 10 miles south of Sells in Topawa, two hours from Casa Grande – has exhibits that display the history of the land, food, language and leadership.
+The lands of the Tohono O'odham Nation are located within the Sonoran Desert in south-central Arizona.
+The Tohono O'odham Nation Cultural Center & Museum – located below the Baboquivari Mountain Range, 10 miles south of Sells in Topawa, two hours from Casa Grande – has exhibits that display the history of the land, food, language and leadership.
 It is open to the public.

-Within a short 30-to-40-minute drive from Casa Grande, there are lakes; a steamboat ride; and panning for gold at Rawhide, Arizona’s largest Western-themed attraction that replicates an 1880s Western town.
+Within a short 30-to-40-minute drive from Casa Grande, there are lakes; a steamboat ride; and panning for gold at Rawhide, Arizona’s largest Western-themed attraction that replicates a 1880s Western town.
 Don’t miss the casinos nearby, including Harrah’s Ak-Chin Casino and Resort; UltraStar Multi-tainment Center & Elements Event Center at Ak-Chin Circle; restaurants; and excellent hiking both in Casa Grande and in outlying areas.